What I'm Working on Now

 - I rejected it a year ago—mediocre margins, poor scalability, too founder-dependent.

 - Maybe a tool?
 Or platform?
+Or simply a boutique consulting service?

 - Prioritizing strategic relationships to enhance the diversity and quality of nodes in my network.